Harmon Killebrew

 With quick hands and exceptional upper body strength, Killebrew was known for both the frequency and distance of his homers.
 He hit the longest home runs ever recorded at Minnesota's Metropolitan Stadium [520 ft], and Baltimore's Memorial Stadium [471 ft], and was the first of four players to hit a ball over the left field roof at Detroit's Tiger Stadium.
 Despite his nicknames and his powerful style of play, Killebrew was a quiet, kind man.
-Asked once what hobbies he had, Killebrew replied, "Just washing the dishes, I guess."

 After retiring from baseball, Killebrew became a television broadcaster for several baseball teams from 1976 to 1988.
 He also served as a hitting instructor for the Oakland Athletics.

 Early life

-Born and raised in Payette, Idaho, Killebrew was youngest of four children of Harmon Clayton Sr. and Katherine Pearl (May) Killebrew.
-His father, a painter and sheriff, was a member of an undefeated Millikin College football team who was later named an All-American under eventual Pro Football Hall of Fame coach Greasy Neale.
+Killebrew was born and raised in Payette, Idaho, the youngest of four children born to Harmon Clayton Sr. and Katherine Pearl (May) Killebrew.
+His father, a painter and sheriff, was a member of an undefeated football team at Millikin College who was later named an All-American under eventual Pro Football Hall of Fame coach Greasy Neale.
 According to family legend, Harmon Killebrew's grandfather was the strongest man in the Union Army, winning every available heavyweight wrestling championship.
 Clayton encouraged Harmon and his brothers to stay active in various sports before his sudden death in 1953 at age 59.

 As a child, Killebrew played baseball at Walter Johnson Memorial Field, named after the Hall of Fame pitcher who spent part of his childhood in Idaho.
 He worked as a farmhand in his youth, lifting ten-gallon milk cans, each weighing about 95 lb.
 Killebrew earned 12 letters in various sports and was named an All-American quarterback at Payette High School; the school retired his uniform number.
 He was offered an athletic scholarship by the University of Oregon, but declined the offer.

 In the early 1950s, Senator Herman Welker of Idaho told Washington Senators owner Clark Griffith about Killebrew, who was hitting for an .847 batting average for a semi-professional baseball team at the time.
 Griffith told his farm director Ossie Bluege about the tip and Bluege flew to Idaho to watch Killebrew play.
 The Boston Red Sox also expressed interest but Bluege succeeded in signing him to a $50,000 ($ today) contract on June 19, 1954.